jezrael88/iengtests/content/scholarship/Full Scholarship Programme.md

 apply_url : "/scholarship-application-form"
 ---

-"iEngtests appreciates the selfless and fearless determination of our frontliners worldwide.“
+“iEngtests appreciates the selfless and fearless determination of our frontliners worldwide.“

-We have a brand new initiative to support our COVID-19 heroes - we’ll provide up to 50 full scholarships for frontline healthcare professionals to attend IELTS or OET courses.
+We have a brand new initiative to support our COVID-19 heroes - we’ll provide up to 50 full scholarships for frontline healthcare professionals to attend IELTS or OET courses for FREE.

 The scholarships will cover all nationalities and all frontline nurse workers worldwide who need to prepare for their IELTS or OET exam. </p>